 By tapping into this population of the U.S. workforce, you can expand your pool of available talent.
 Yes, you may need to conduct more community outreach to organizations that help individuals with disabilities and veterans with disabilities, but this can also be part of a larger corporate social responsibility (CSR) campaign around workforce inclusion and diversity.

 2. Increased Productivity

-The Huffington Post reports many positive results for employers hiring employees with disabilities and embracing diversity.
+The American Association of People with Disabilities reports many positive results for employers hiring employees with disabilities and embracing diversity.
 These results include higher overall morale, increased productivity, innovation and an enhanced public image.
-Hiring individuals with disabilities can go beyond CSR and tax breaks — it could help your overall workforce with morale and productivity.
+Hiring individuals with disabilities can go beyond CSR and tax breaks: It could help your overall workforce with morale and productivity.

 So will your organization be looking to hire disabled employees?
 If so, there are a number of financial and nonfinancial benefits.
-Inclusion and diversity can be financially driven values too, in addition to good corporate citizenship.
+Inclusion and diversity can also be financially driven values, in addition to good corporate citizenship.